abbott567/blog/src/posts/how-to-write-good-alt-text-for-screen-readers/content.md

 ### Vague alt text
 Looking back at our cat example, where the alt text read:

 > A close up headshot of a ginger cat wearing mirrored sunglasses.
-It's in a car, and it's sunglasses reflect the dark orange clouds of a sunset.
+It's in a car, and its sunglasses reflect the dark orange clouds of a sunset.

 Think about what you would have imagined if the alt text just said: